 As founder of the Neal Davis Law Firm, he has years of experience helping persons get their charges reduced or even dropped for many criminal offenses, including sex crimes.

 Often such charges stem from large-scale sex sting operations conducted by authorities who receive federal money for their efforts.
 Law officers can be overly aggressive to gain such federal grants, and innocent people can be snared in their sex crime nets.
 Authorities also may make arrests based on illegal “entrapment” of suspects.

 Neal Davis is experienced in such matters.
 He understands how to defend against sex crime charges and is ready to help you with your sex charge case.

-Notify Neal Davis today of your situation and you’ll receive a free and confidential legal review of your case.
+Notify Neal Davis today of your situation and you’ll receive a confidential legal review of your case.
 Don’t delay.
 Your future may depend on it.